axelarnetwork/axelar-contract-deployments/hedera/README.md

 HEDERA_NETWORK = 'testnet'
 ```

-## Scripts
+## Deployment

 ### Deploy HTS Library

-Deploy the HTS (Hedera Token Service) library contract required for interacting with the Hedera precompiles.
+Before deploying the ITS contracts, we must first deploy the HTS (Hedera Token Service) library required for interacting with the Hedera precompiles.

 ```bash
 node hedera/deploy-hts-lib.js [options]